Krull (film): Filming

 Yates described making Krull as "complicated" and "just so enormous".
 Special effects artist Brian Johnson stated in a 2009 interview that Yates hated working on the film so much that in the middle of shooting, he took a vacation to the Caribbean, which led to the special effects artists taking a three-week break from the project.
 The production was initially arranged to be shot at several locations because Krull was first planned as a medieval-style motion picture.
-However, as it went through multiple drafts, the screenplay transformed into entirely fantasy, which meant most of the film would be shot on sound stages, and only a minority of the sequences would be filmed in actual locations in Italy and England for only a few weeks.
+As it went through multiple drafts, the screenplay transformed into entirely fantasy, which meant most of the film would be shot on sound stages, and only a minority of the sequences would be filmed in actual locations in Italy, Spain, and England for only a few weeks.
 A total of 23 huge sets were built and the film was shot at more than ten sound stages at Pinewood Studios.
-Krull was a very expensive film to produce, with a budget of $30 million.
+Krull was an expensive film to produce, with a budget of $30 million.
 Marshall and Meddings reasoned that the huge budget was due to several changes of concepts in the script that led the designers to have to repeatedly alter the designs of the sets.

 Filming began on 25 January 1983.
 The first sequence shot was the scene where Ynyr (Freddie Jones) climbs a huge spider web in order to confront the Widow of the Web.
 Jones did not use any safety wires because the wires would have been visible.
 Stop-motion animator Steve Archer spent two weeks creating the first model of the spider in the scene, which was later changed.
+The spider was made of plexiglass, with solid legs and a hollow abdomen, and eight black eyes made of plastic.

 Yates's direction of the action scenes that take place at the beginning of Krull was inspired by swashbuckler films such as Captain Blood (1935).
 However, he wanted to figure out new weapons that gave the scenes a unique swashbuckling feel.
 Marshall practiced his moves for the sequences a week before filming began.
 However, by the time shooting of these scenes started, the costumes for the Slayers were recently finished, so much of the fight choreography was altered at the last minute based on the limitations of the costumes.